-CAREMORE is a registered and award winning method of collaborative commissioning developed by the National Collaborative Commissioning Unit based within NHS Wales.
+CAREMORE is a registered and award winning method of collaborative commissioning developed by the National Collaborative Commissioning Unit and its partners, based within NHS Wales.

 At the heart of the CAREMORE method is a commitment to real collaboration and coproduction with the people who have a stake in the service area.
 As such the methods that are used in the production of a shared framework involve widespread engagement, data collection, distributed sensemaking and the design and delivery of a series of participative development sessions with stakeholders.
-These workshops create the space for participants to share learning; test challenge and evaluate the products; and update, amend and literally compose the detailed specifications within what becomes a published Quality and Delivery Framework: guided and supported by an expert Production Team.
+These workshops create the space for participants to share learning; test, challenge and evaluate the products; and update, amend and literally compose the detailed specifications within what becomes a published Quality and Delivery Framework.
+The whole process is guided and supported by an expert Production Team.

 The Quality and Delivery Framework (QDF)